Get ready to taste the BEST vegan artichoke spinach dip!

 Why?
-(Because I’m half-mad, that’s why!
-But that’s just between you and me.)
-Madness aside, I wanted to create a creamy, full-bodied vegan artichoke spinach dip – but using only whole foods and no added substitutes (such as vegan mayonnaise) — and also no oil.
+I wanted to create a creamy, full-bodied vegan artichoke spinach dip – but using only whole foods and no added substitutes (such as vegan mayonnaise) — and also no oil.

 When I first posted this idea on facebook it received a LOT of comments.
 See, I had this idea of doing a dip like the bread bowl dips you find at potlucks and summer parties, but without (of course) the wallop of dairy products.